 In accordance with NCAA policy, the use of tobacco products is prohibited by all student-athletes and all game personnel (including, but not limited to, coaches, athletic trainers, managers, and game officials) in all sports during practice and competition.

-The team physician will identify and convene, as necessary, an interdisciplinary substance abuse treatment team.
+The head team physician will lead an interdisciplinary substance abuse treatment team.
 The treatment team will include the following members:

 Student-Athlete Voluntary Request for Evaluation and Treatment